-Mitigation Measures: This Housing Production Plan includes a number of strategies that are directed to reforming local zoning regulations, making them "friendlier" to the production of affordable housing and smart growth development and more effective.
+Mitigation Measures: This Housing Production Plan includes a number of strategies that are directed to reforming local zoning regulations, making them "friendlier" and more effective in the production of affordable housing and fostering smart growth development.
 These include investigating the opportunity of incorporating density bonuses for affordable housing in the Planned Conservation Development bylaw, promoting mixed-use development, and allowing more housing options in Stow such as two-family homes or duplexes as-of-right, affordable assisted living units, "cottage housing" or "co-housing" options, and the conversion of older, larger homes to multiple units.
 (See Section III.C.2).